 January is by far the cheapest month for fitness app trials on TikTok.

-Based on RocketShip HQ data, cost-per-trial in January averages 30-40% below the annual mean due to surging New Year's resolution demand, while Q4 (October through December) costs 15-25% above the mean due to holiday ad competition inflating CPMs.
+Industry patterns suggest cost-per-trial in January runs well below the annual mean due to surging New Year's resolution demand, while Q4 (October through December) tends to cost above the mean due to holiday ad competition inflating CPMs.

 Planning creative refreshes and budget surges around this cycle is one of the highest-ROI strategic moves for fitness advertisers.